The following Plant Based Diet Books are a perfect way to motivate and encourage you to incorporate more plants into your eating pattern.

 This plant based diet recipe book includes a 28-day plan with recipes (which include plants, and animals) and following the DASH diet.
 This book is great for those who are looking for a plan that is already laid out and easy for them to follow.

 The Brain Health Cookbook – by Julie Andrews, MS, RDN, CDE

 This is one of the best books to start a plant based diet, as it includes 75 different recipes as well as some of the science and other habits that fall into the MIND diet.
 This book is great for those looking to learn more about how plant-based diets can contribute to brain health.

 Any of the plant based diet books listed above would be a great resource to check out if you are looking to eat more plant-based diet but are unsure of where to start.
 There is sure to be a book on this list that will help you!

 As we have seen, eating a more plant-based diet can have numerous health benefits, especially for your heart!
-It helps to eliminate foods that are highly processed, high in sodium and high in saturated fat, which are known to contribute to chronic disease.
+It helps to eliminate foods that are highly processed, high in sodium and high in saturated fat (like butter), which are known to contribute to chronic disease.

 Everyone could benefit from including more whole, plant-based foods in their life, no matter which plant-based diet you choose to follow!

 This article was written by Siobhan Tyler, Nutrition Student, and Veronica Rouse, MAN, RD, CDE.